OpenBB-finance/OpenBB/bots/README.md

 ## Install Requirements

-This tutorial assumes that you have successfully installed Gamestonk Terminal.
+This tutorial assumes that you have successfully installed OpenBB Terminal.

 Next, from the GamestonkTerminal root folder run the following command: